-Capitala Finance Corp.
-Type of Immediately Prior to the Formation Transactions (1) Shares Immediately After the Formation Transactions and Prior to This Offering (2) Shares Immediately After This Offering (3) Shares Name Ownership Owned Percentage Owned Percentage Owned Percentage Capitala Investment Advisors, LLC (4) Direct 100 100% 100 100 Capitala Restricted Shares I, LLC (5) Direct 672,738 7.5% 672,738 5.2% Joseph B. Alala, III (4) (5) (6) Direct and Indirect 100 100% 863,753 9.6% 863,753 6.7% TD Bank, N.A.
-(7) Direct - - 500,983 5.6% 500,983 3.9% Florida Growth Fund LLC (8) Direct - - 466,387 5.2% 466,387 3.6% All officers and directors as a group (seven persons) (4) (5) (6) (9) Direct and Indirect 100 100% 1,120,237 12.5% 1,120,237 8.6%
+Immed Capitala Finance Corp.
+Immediately Prior to the Formation Transactions (1) Immediately After the Formation Transactions and Prior to This Offering (2) Immediately After This Offering (3) (4) Name Type of Ownership Shares Owned Percentage Shares Owned Percentage Shares Owned Percentage Capitala Investment Advisors, LLC (5) Direct 100 100% 100 100 Capitala Restricted Shares I, LLC (6) Direct 672,738 7.5% 672,738 5.2% Joseph B. Alala, III (5) (6) (7) Direct and Indirect 100 100% 863,753 9.6% 863,753 6.7% TD Bank, N.A.
+(8) Direct 500,983 5.6% 500,983 3.9% Florida Growth Fund LLC (9) Direct 466,387 5.2% 466,387 3.6% All officers and directors as a group (seven persons) (5) (6) (7) (10) Direct and Indirect 100 100% 1,120,237 12.5% 1,120,237 8.6%

-Represents less than 1%

-(1) Reflects shares outstanding prior to completion of the Formation Transactions and this offering.

-(2) Assumes the issuance of approximately 9.0 million shares of common stock to the Legacy Investors in connection with the Formation Transactions.
-See "Formation Transactions."

-(3) Assumes the issuance of 4.0 million shares of common stock offered hereby.
-Does not reflect shares of common stock reserved for issuance upon exercise of the underwriters' over allotment option.

-(4) Mr. Alala may be deemed to beneficially own the shares held by Capitala Investment Advisors, LLC by virtue of his position as Chief Executive Officer thereof.
-The address for Capitala Investment Advisors, LLC is 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209.

-(5) Mr. Alala may be deemed to beneficially own the shares held by Capitala Restricted Shares I, LLC by virtue of his position as manager thereof.
+- Represents less than 1% - (1) Reflects shares outstanding prior to completion of the Formation Transactions and this offering. - (2) Assumes the issuance of approximately 9.0 million shares of common stock to the Legacy Investors in connection with the Formation Transactions.
+See "Formation Transactions." - 3) Assumes the issuance of 4.0 million shares of common stock offered hereby.
+Does not reflect shares of common stock reserved for issuance upon exercise of the underwriters' over allotment option. - (4) Certain shares of common stock issued through the Formation Transactions to which the Legacy Investors of Fund I, Fund II, Fund III and Fund III Parent are entitled will be held of record by Fund I, Capitala Investment Advisors and Fund III Parent on behalf of such Legacy Investors for a period of 180 days in accordance with the lock-up agreements entered into in connection with this offering after which such shares will be transferred to the underlying Legacy Investors.
+Such Legacy Investors will be entitled to vote such shares on a pass-through basis during the lock-up period. - (5) Mr. Alala may be deemed to beneficially own the shares held by Capitala Investment Advisors, LLC by virtue of his position as Chief Executive Officer thereof.
+The address for Capitala Investment Advisors, LLC is 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209. - (6) Mr. Alala may be deemed to beneficially own the shares held by Capitala Restricted Shares I, LLC by virtue of his position as manager thereof.
 The shares held by Capitala Restricted Shares I, LLC may be used as compensation for advisory personnel and other persons performing advisory and administrative functions on behalf of Capitala Investment Advisors, LLC and Capitala Advisors Corp.
-The address for Capitala Restricted Shares I, LLC is 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209.

-(6) Includes shares held by Capitala Investment Advisors, LLC and Capitala Restricted Shares I, LLC.

-(7) The address for TD Bank, N.A. is 2005 Market Street, 20th Floor, Philadelphia, Pennsylvania 19103.

-(8) The address for Florida Growth Fund LLC is 200 SW 1st Avenue, Suite 880, Fort Lauderdale, FL 33301.

-(9) The address for all officers and directors is c/o Capitala Finance Corp., 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209.
+The address for Capitala Restricted Shares I, LLC is 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209. - (7) Includes shares held by Capitala Investment Advisors, LLC and Capitala Restricted Shares I, LLC. - (8) The address for TD Bank, N.A. is 2005 Market Street, 20th Floor, Philadelphia, Pennsylvania 19103. - (9) The address for Florida Growth Fund LLC is 200 SW 1st Avenue, Suite 880, Fort Lauderdale, FL 33301. - (10) The address for all officers and directors is c/o Capitala Finance Corp., 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209.